There is one basic rule for dialogue punctuation.

 “Yes, in Berlin.”

-5. Use a comma when a tag proceeds the dialogue
+5. Use a comma when a tag is before the dialogue

 When you start with a dialogue tag, such as he said or she said, follow it with an introductory comma.